weirdalsuperfan/nhk-pronunciation/README.md

 modify_expressions = False #if colorFields is empty, changes the srcField; otherwise changes the colorField

-Replace expression and/or colorFields with citation forms of relevant terms as appropriate (Default: False)
+modify_expressions allows you to automatically replace expression and/or colorFields with citation forms of relevant terms as appropriate (Default: False).
+This is useful if for some reason your cards show the wrong form of a word.

 Further down you'll find these variables: